doubledubba/bbhs-intranet/docs/chaperone.rst

 Any site administrator can add or remove users from this group.

-**This is a Django group, and it is called "Event Admins".
-If the database is every reset, this group needs to be re-created manually through the admin page verbatim or else the "Add a new event" page will not work**
+**This is a Django group and LDAP Security group, and it is called "Intranet_Event_Admin".
+If the database is ever reset, this group needs to be re-created manually through the admin page verbatim or a user who belongs to this security group needs to log in.
+If not, the "Add a new event" page will not work**

 The event admin's contact info will be posted on the event's description page, as well as a list of all of the other users who have signed up for the event.